 You’re going to have a lot of options when you first apply for a credit card in Canada.
 Here are some things to consider before you make a choice:

 Competitive interest rates

 The average annual percentage rate (APR) for a credit card in Canada is 19.99 per cent.
 Some cards go higher (say, 29.99 per cent), while some low-interest credit cards could have rates as low as 4.99 per cent.
-A competitive rate for someone with good credit is anything below 14 per cent.
-If your credit score is excellent, you should be able to get an even lower rate.
+A competitive rate for someone with good credit is anything below 14 per cent APR.
+If your credit score is excellent, you should be able to get a low interest rate.
 Watch out for introductory offers, since some cards may increase your interest rate after a few months.

 Learn the difference between interest you earn and interest you pay in this guide to interest rates.

 No or low fee

 Some cards come with a fee (and, potentially, a reward that counterbalances the fee).
 Other cards have no fee.
 If rewards are worth the fee to you, then go for it.
 But you may also be able to find a card with similar perks that has no annual fee attached.
 Keep in mind that any credit card will probably charge fees for foreign transactions, late payments, balance transfers, cash advances, and spending over your limit.
 (But if you never do these types of transactions, always pay on time, and spend within your limit, you’ll be fine!)